CoryLR/codewithcory/docs/tutorials/100-first-website/index.md

 🔑 Key Concept: CSS **Classes**

-Let's say you have five `section` tags but you want to change the style of just *one or two* specific ones without changing *all* them.
+Let's say you have five `div` elements but you want to change the style of just *one or two* specific ones without changing *all* them.
 This is where CSS **classes** come to the rescue.
 A CSS class is a way to identify specific HTML elements regardless of their type of tag.

 In HTML a class is defined as an **attribute**, while in CSS the class is used as a selector.